 Maxing Out Your 401(k)

 Using a free compound interest calculator, let’s take a look at 401(k) plans.
-First, let’s assume that you are currently saving $4,000 a year in your plan and have been doing so since you were 25 years old.
+First, let’s assume that you are currently saving $4,000 a year in your plan and have been doing so since you were 25years old.
 Based on our current set of assumptions, you would end up with just over $500,000 in your retirement account at age 65.
 Not bad, right?
 And had you started saving this much at age 20, you would end up with $670,740 by the time 65 rolled around.
-Better yet, if you can stick it out just 5 more years, you’ll end up with $879,261 over a 50 year time period.
-As you can see, compound interest plays a huge role, especially over those last few years.
+Better yet, if you can stick it out for just 5 more years, you’ll end up with $879,261 over a 50-year time period.
+As you can see, compound interest plays a huge role, especially over the last few years.